artyuum/request-dto-mapper-bundle/README.md

 ```php
 #[Dto(subject: PostDto::class, source: CustomSource::class)]
 ```
-**Note:** All classes implementing the `SourceInterface` are automatically tagged under "artyum_request_dto_mapper.source".
-This is needed by the mapper in order to retrieve the needed source class instance from the container.
+**Note:** All classes implementing the `SourceInterface` are automatically tagged as "artyum_request_dto_mapper.source", and this is needed by the mapper in order to retrieve the needed source class instance from the container.

-If you disabled "autoconfigure" option, you will need to explicitly tag your custom source in your application.
+If you disabled `autoconfigure` option, you will need to explicitly tag your custom source in your application.

 ### Methods
 **Type:** array